Newyork-Squad/weather_app/README.md

 # weather_app
-Check weather with trendy UI
+Check the weather with trendy UI.